ASSERT-KTH/depclean-web/README.md

 <img src="https://github.com/castor-software/depclean-web/blob/main/.img/dependencyTree.jpg" align="left" alt="DepClean visualization of dependency tree"/>

+# DepClean Web front-end

+## How to run devevelopment mode

+Go first to the front-end folder and use the following commands in the terminal to run the project:

+### `yarn install`
+### `yarn start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 # License

 Distributed under the MIT License.
 See [LICENSE](https://github.com/castor-software/depclean/blob/master/LICENSE.md) for more information.